keifufu/WebNowPlaying/README.md

 Chrome: [Chrome Web Store](https://chrome.google.com/webstore/detail/webnowplaying-redux/jfakgfcdgpghbbefmdfjkbdlibjgnbli)
 Edge, Opera, etc. also use the Chrome Web Store

+**Note:** Due to a bug in firefox, you will have to manually grant it permissions.
+Right click "WebNowPlaying Redux" > Manage Extension > Permissions > Access your data for all websites

+## Troubleshooting
+View the wiki page [here](https://github.com/keifufu/WebNowPlaying-Redux/wiki/Troubleshooting)

 ## TODO
 - Section skipping on Youtube
 - Netflix support